Thursday, December 24, 2009

 Computin’ in the Country

-That’s what we do at least some of the time, isn't it, muchachos?
+That’s what we do at least some of the time, ain't it, muchachos?
 Take our pretty PCs out into the sticks in the service of our observing?
 I can’t lay claim to the title, though.
 It’s homage to a magazine column I read back at the very dawn of personal computing, the early 1980s.

 I’d just returned to Possum Swamp bearing my first PC, a RadioShack TRS-80 Model 1, aka “Trash 80.”
 It wasn’t a perfect computer, not e’en close, but I loved it very much and it was an exciting time to be into PCs whether you had a fancy Apple II or a proletarian machine from the 'Shack.

 At first blush, my TRS-80, whose graphics, if you could call them that, consisted of blocky ascii characters, didn't seem of much use for astronomy.
 That didn't matter; it sure played a mean game of Star Trek.
 When I could get the freaking tape to load off the cassette player that served at the Trash 80's storage medium, anyway.
+It was also obvious it would be usueful in amateur radio, at least for logging, and maybe even for sending and receiving radioteletype.
+But astronomy?
+Didn't seem like it...

 I wasn't the only cat who was being charmed by what we was calling “microcomputers” or “home computers,” either.
 Amazingly, the newsstands were beginning to fill-up with honest-to-god computer magazines covering everything from my Radio Shack box to Apples, to newcomers like the Commodore VIC-20 and Texas Instruments' TI-99/4A.
 These magazines didn't all feature professional writers and professional production values, but, still, they were a long ways from the mimeographed sheets that had fulfilled their role during the previous decade.